Past Perfect Tense in Spanish Grammar

 Example

-- an action that took place before a certain point in the past
+It expresses an action that took place before another point or action in the past.

 How to conjugate the past perfect tense in Spanish grammar